-2. The length of the registration process will be longer for applicants who are applying for registration based on a combination of academic qualifications and experience.
+2. The registration process will take longer for applicants who are applying based on a combination of academic qualifications and experience.
 The requirements as set out in the Registration Policy are lengthy and complex.
 Each application is unique and requires detailed review and research.